Description of the Remote Desktop Protocol 8.0 update for Windows 7 SP1 and Windows Server 2008 R2 SP1

 Issue

-When you connect to a computer by using the RDP 8.0 protocol in certain situations, you experience slow performance.
-This issue occurs when IPsec is deployed in the network.
+If you connect to a computer by using the RDP 8.0 protocol when IPsec is deployed on the network, you may experience slow performance.

 Resolution